Hawking radiation from acoustic black holes in relativistic heavy ion collisions: Introduction

 A novel system which is yet to be explored from this perspective is the longitudinally expanding quark gluon plasma (QGP) created in relativistic heavy ion collisions (HIC).
 Here, two heavy nuclei, moving at speeds close to the speed of light, $c$, collide and move through each other.
 Owing to the extremely high temperature and density produced during collision, a quark gluon plasma is formed.
 This plasma fills up the space between the two receding nuclei which continue to move away from each other at speeds approaching the speed of light, $c$.
-It is obvious that the fluid velocity becomes supersonic at some surface within the plasma leading to the formation of an acoustic horizon.
+The velocity of the plasma fluid monotonically increases from zero at the centre of collision (in the centre of mass frame) to a value very close to $c$ near the receding nuclei.
+It is then obvious that the fluid velocity becomes supersonic at some surface within the plasma leading to the formation of an acoustic horizon.
 A very important observation regarding the QGP produced in relativistic heavy-ion collisions at very high energies (e.g. at RHIC and at LHC) is that the produced QGP is the ``most inviscid" fluid known with the lowest value of shear viscosity to entropy density ratio, $\eta/s$, of all known fluids.
 This was a very surprising result, as the expectation was that such a QGP system would be close to the ideal gas limit with corresponding large viscosity.
 Such a low value of kinematic viscosity is believed to reflect the strongly correlated nature of QGP in these experiments and is referred to as sQGP (strongly correlated QGP).
 Hence, this QGP system may provide a good example of a quantum fluid, fulfilling all the requirements for the presence of acoustic Hawking radiation.
 Additionally, this gravitational analogy can unravel facets of the plasma that have remained hidden otherwise.